 Homework: You should visit the class website to find out what homework has been assigned.
-Homework will be due on Friday in most non-exam weeks.

 The homework is the most important part of the course.
-Generally, homework corresponding to the previous Friday, Monday and Wednesday lectures will be due on the next Friday.
-As a rough estimate, you should expect to spend approximately 10 to 15 hours a week working on problems in this course.
+As a general rule, homework corresponding to the previous Friday, Monday and Wednesday lectures will be due on the next Friday.
+You should expect to spend approximately 10 to 15 hours a week working on problems in this course.